Metal vs. Plastic Belts

 Advantage: Plastic

 With plastic belts, you do not lubricate at all.
-With metal belts, lubrication is required in certain applications in order to reduce friction.
+Lubrication is required in specific applications of metal belts to reduce friction.

 Belt Life: